 The concept of a program is central to digital computing, both practically, for it is the means for programming general-purpose digital computers, and theoretically, for it defines the limits of what can be computed by a universal machine, such as a universal Turing machine.
-Therefore, it is important to discuss means for describing or specifying analog computations.
+Therefore it is important to discuss means for describing or specifying analog computations.

-Traditionally, analog computers were used to solve ODEs (and sometimes PDEs), and so in one sense, a mathematical differential equation is one way to represent an analog computation.
-However, since the equations were usually not suitable for direct solution on an analog computer, the process of programming involved the translation of the equations into a schematic diagram showing how the analog computing devices (integrators, etc.) should be connected to solve the problem.
+Traditionally, analog computers were used to solve ODEs (and sometimes PDEs), and so in one sense a mathematical differential equation is one way to represent an analog computation.
+However, since the equations were usually not suitable for direct solution on an analog computer, the process of programming involved the translation of the equations into a schematic diagram showing how the analog computing devices (integrators etc.) should be connected to solve the problem.
 These diagrams are the closest analogies to digital computer programs and may be compared to flowcharts, which were once popular in digital computer programming.
-It is worth noting, however, that flowcharts (and ordinary computer programs) represent sequences among operations, whereas analog computing diagrams represent functional relationships among variables and therefore a kind of parallel data flow.
+It is worth noting, however, that flowcharts (and ordinary computer programs) represent sequences among operations, whereas analog computing diagrams represent functional relationships among variables, and therefore a kind of parallel data flow.

-Differential equations and schematic diagrams are suitable for continuous-time computation, but for sequential analog computation, something more akin to a conventional digital program can be used.
-Thus, as previously discussed (section "Sequential Time"), the BSS system uses flowcharts to describe sequential computations over the reals.
+Differential equations and schematic diagrams are suitable for continuoustime computation, but for sequential analog computation something more akin to a conventional digital program can be used.
+Thus, as previously discussed (Sec.
+C.2.b), the BSS system uses flowcharts to describe sequential computations over the reals.
 Similarly, Moore (1996) defines recursive functions over the reals by means of a notation similar to a programming language.

 In principle any sort of analog computation might involve constants that are arbitrary real numbers, which therefore might not be expressible in finite form (e.g., as a finite string of digits).
-Although this is of theoretical interest (see section "Real-Valued Inputs, Outputs, and Constants" below), from a practical standpoint, these constants could be set with about at most four digits of precision (Rogers and Connolly 1960, p.
+Although this is of theoretical interest (see Sec.
+F.3 below), from a practical standpoint these constants could be set with about at most four digits of precision (Rogers & Connolly, 1960, p.
 11).
-Indeed, automatic potentiometer-setting devices were constructed that read a series of decimal numerals from punched paper tape and used them to set the potentiometers for the constants (Truitt and Rogers 1960, pp. 3-58-3-60).
-Nevertheless, it is worth observing that analog computers do allow continuous inputs that need not be expressed in digital notation, for example, when the parameters of a simulation are continuously varied by the operator.
+Indeed, automatic potentiometer-setting devices were constructed that read a series of decimal numerals from punched paper tape and used them to set the potentiometers for the constants (Truitt & Rogers, 1960, pp. 3-58-60).
+Nevertheless it is worth observing that analog computers do allow continuous inputs that need not be expressed in digital notation, for example, when the parameters of a simulation are continuously varied by the operator.
 In principle, therefore, an analog program can incorporate constants that are represented by a real-valued physical quantity (e.g., an angle or a distance), which need not be expressed digitally.
-Further, as we have seen (section "Electronic Analog Computation in the Twentieth Century"), some electronic analog computers could compute a function by means of an arbitrarily drawn curve, that is, not represented by an equation or a finite set of digitized points.
-Therefore, in the context of analog computing, it is natural to expand the concept of a program beyond discrete symbols to include continuous representations (scalar magnitudes, vectors, curves, shapes, surfaces, etc.).
+Further, as we have seen (Sec.
+B.1.b), some electronic analog computers could compute a function by means of an arbitrarily drawn curve, that is, not represented by an equation or a finite set of digitized points.
+Therefore, in the context of analog computing it is natural to expand the concept of a program beyond discrete symbols to include continuous representations (scalar magnitudes, vectors, curves, shapes, surfaces, etc.).